nitishponguluri-collab/nitishponguluri-collab/README.md

 ## ValueLabs

-Running data engineering across healthcare and finance — Snowflake platform design with Snowpipe and CDC ingestion, dbt transformation layers replacing ad-hoc SQL, Power BI governance frameworks and DAX optimisation, Tableau Server automation via Python, and AWS Glue + PySpark ETL pipelines wired together with Airflow.
-Terraform provisions
+Running data engineering across healthcare and finance.
+Snowflake platform design with Snowpipe and CDC ingestion, dbt transformation layers replacing ad-hoc SQL, Power BI governance frameworks and DAX optimisation, Tableau Server automation via Python, and AWS Glue and PySpark ETL pipelines wired together with Airflow.
-everything: S3, IAM, RDS, Glue jobs, Snowflake configs across multi-account AWS environments.
 When a pipeline breaks at 2am, the runbook exists and the alert fires to the right person.

 ## Optum (UnitedHealth Group)

-Healthcare data means HIPAA and SOC2 aren't checkboxes before a release — they're real audit environments with real consequences if you get it wrong.
+Healthcare data means HIPAA and SOC2 aren't checkboxes before a release they're real audit environments with real consequences if you get it wrong.
 Six years building ETL pipelines on healthcare claims and eligibility data, Power BI and Tableau reporting infrastructure from scratch, and SSIS and Alteryx workflows at enterprise scale.
 Supported